top of page

 Sugar gliders are an Australian marsupial.
 The name refers to this critter's love of sugary foods including sap and nectar and the fact that it can use its flaps of skin on either side of its body to glide through the air.

 A few years ago we travelled to Australia to meet my wife's long lost Uncle Dave and he was a massive inspiration in the creation of the Wee Critters business so 'Wee Dave' is named after him.
-Wee Dave lives with his friend, Gidget!
+Wee Dave lives with his friends, Humbug and Gizmo.

 Iggle the Madagascar lesser hedgehog tenrec